pattersonconsulting/pattersonconsulting.github.io/blog_markdown_source/hitchhikers_guide_modern_data_products_5_appendix_A_definitions.md

 For example, consider a retail company that wants to analyze their sales data.
 They could create a cube with dimensions such as time, location, and product category, and measures such as sales revenue and units sold.
 The cube would allow them to easily query and analyze the sales data by different dimensions, such as sales by location and product category, or sales over time.

-Overall, cubes are an important data structure in data warehousing, and allow for efficient querying and analysis of large, complex datasets.

 ## The Kimball Data Warehouse Architecture

-The Kimball Data Warehouse Architecture, also known as the Dimensional Data Warehouse Architecture, is a popular approach to building data warehouses that was pioneered by Ralph Kimball in the 1990s.
+The [Kimball Data Warehouse Architecture](https://www.kimballgroup.com/data-warehouse-business-intelligence-resources/kimball-techniques/dimensional-modeling-techniques/), also known as the Dimensional Data Warehouse Architecture, is a popular approach to building data warehouses that was pioneered by Ralph Kimball in the 1990s.

 It is based on the principles of dimensional modeling and is designed to support the efficient retrieval and analysis of large volumes of data.

 The Kimball Data Warehouse Architecture is characterized by the following features: